ROG Zephyrus Duo 16 is on sale with nearly 20% off, gaming laptop with dual screens-breakinglatest.news-Breaking Latest News

 The Engadget editorial team is committed to searching for high-quality products and preferential prices for you.
-Some of the linked merchants in the article have a cooperative relationship with Engadget, and the pricing and supply may change.
+Some of the linked merchants in the article have a cooperative relationship with Engadget.
+The pricing and supply may change.
 Everything is based on the latest information of the merchants.

 ASUS’s dual-screen gaming laptop Zephyrus Duo 16 is on sale on Amazon, starting at as low as US$2,000.
 This laptop is equipped with a 14-inch 4K touch screen.
 You can drag your commonly used chat software into it for daily use, freeing up the working space of the main screen.
 When playing games, you can directly adjust the live broadcast or game settings on the secondary screen. , or quickly select songs and adjust the volume, which is very convenient and practical.

 Both specifications have a discount of close to 20% respectively.
-The first model is equipped with a Ryzen 7 6800H processor, 16GB DDR5 RAM, 1TB SSD and GeForce RTX 3060 graphics card, and uses a 16-inch FHD screen with a refresh rate of 165Hz.
+The first model is equipped with a Ryzen 7 6800H processor, 16GB DDR5 RAM, 1TB SSD and a GeForce RTX 3060 graphics card.
+It uses a 16-inch FHD screen with a refresh rate of 165Hz.
 US$2,500 Reduced to US$2,000, with a shipping fee of about US$21.

 Click here to buy Rog Zephyrus Duo 16 (6800H) — US$2,000